Judge delays ruling on whether to scrap Trump's conviction in hush money case

 Judge delays ruling on whether to scrap Trump’s conviction in hush money case

-NEW YORK (AP) — A judge on Tuesday postponed a decision on whether to undo President-elect Donald Trump’s conviction in his hush money case as his lawyers argued that his election last week warrants dismissing the case altogether so he can run the country.
+NEW YORK (AP) — A judge on Tuesday put off a key ruling in President-elect Donald Trump’s hush money case as his lawyers argued for dismissing it so he can run the country.

-New York Judge Juan M. Merchan had been set to rule Tuesday on their earlier request to throw out his conviction for a different reason — because of a U.S. Supreme Court ruling this summer on presidential immunity.
-Instead, he told Trump’s lawyers he’d delay the ruling until Nov.
-19 so that prosecutors can give their view of what to do in light of Trump’s impending return to the White House.
+New York Judge Juan M. Merchan had been set to rule Tuesday on their earlier request to throw out Trump’s historic conviction for a different reason — because of a U.S. Supreme Court ruling this summer on presidential immunity.
+Instead, Merchan told Trump’s lawyers he’d halt proceedings and delay the ruling until at least Nov.
+19 so that prosecutors can give their view of what to do in light of the former and future president’s election win last week.

-According to emails filed in court Tuesday, Trump’s lawyers and prosecutors had agreed in recent days to the one-week postponement.
+Trump’s lawyers and prosecutors had agreed in recent days to the one-week postponement, according to emails filed in court Tuesday.

 Because of the “unprecedented circumstances,” prosecutors need to consider how to balance the “competing interests” of the jury’s verdict and the presidency, prosecutor Matthew Colangelo wrote.